 As the first step in CLARISSA’s systemic action research, we collected life stories from children during the pandemic.
-The life story sharing process was conducted by Terre des hommes (Tdh) and Gram Bangla Unnayan Committee in Bangladesh, whilst in Nepal it was done by Tdh, Voice of Children (VOC) and Children-Women in Social Service and Human Rights (CWISH).
+The life story sharing process was conducted by Terre des hommes (Tdh) and Gram Bangla Unnayan Committee/ChildHope in Bangladesh, whilst in Nepal it was done by Voice of Children (VOC)/ChildHope and Children-Women in Social Service and Human Rights (CWISH) and Tdh.
 A total of 650 stories have been collected so far in both countries.
 Yet, in the context of COVID, setting and applying the safeguarding and ethical standards has been more important than ever.

 What is a life story?